AndyIbanez/andyibanez-com/content/posts/understanding-async-await-in-swift.md

 1. The method calls `sayHi()` normally.
 2. We create a variable `x` and assign it a value.
 3. `downloadImageAndMetadata` is called, which internally will set up the first variables it needs for its execution (`imageUrl`).
-4. We create a variable, once again synchronously, that will hold a `dataTask` and provide it with a completion handler that will be called after its done downloading.
+4. We create a variable, once again synchronously, that will hold a `dataTask` and provide it with a completion handler that will be called after it's done downloading.
 5. We call `resume()` on the task to begin the download.
 6. The contents of the completion handler will not be executed immediately.
 Instead, while the downloads happen, the program continues its execution.
 7. The program may, or may not, print `"We got results"`.
 In the case of a network download, it will always take a while, but if this were a faster asynchronous operation, it may be called at this point.
 The program will create a variable `y`.